kriegerlab/website/index.md

 {% capture text %}

-We study how tumour cells interact with each other and their environment, how cancers change during treatment, and how these processes are reflected in tissue morphology.
+We study how tumours are organised and evolve during treatment, and develop interpretable machine-learning methods to connect molecular, spatial, and morphological information with clinical outcomes.

 {%
   include button.html